threefoldtech/jumpscale_lib/docs/tools/StoryBot.md

 This will run the bot a single time to go through all the provided repos to fetch all the stories and link found tasks in those repos.

+At the end of a successful run, the story and task issues should contain lists that link stories to tasks and tasks to stories.
+The resulting list in stories are described in the [Generated task list in stories](#Generated-task-list-in-stories) chapter.
+The resulting list in tasks are described in the [Generated story list in tasks](#Generated-story-list-in-tasks) chapter.

 ## Story formatting

+Stories are detected by their label and the format of their title.

+Story issues should have the label `type_story`.
-Titles of story issues should be formatted in the following way:
+And the titles of the story issues should be formatted in the following way:

 `$STORY_DESCRIPTION ($STORY_NAME)`